nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 1. User enter search command

-2. COMPal prompts for keyword
+2.  compal prompts for keyword

 3. User input keyword

-4. COMPal reflects search results
+4.  compal reflects search results

 # Non-Functional Requirements
 1. ComPal stores the academic calendar of NUS for up to 10 years, provided that NUS does not update its calendar.

 2. ComPal prompts for academic time table at the beginning of every semester.

-3. COMPal can store up to 1,000,000 tasks in a clear text file.
+3.  compal can store up to 1,000,000 tasks in a clear text file.

-4. COMPal must respond fast, within 2 seconds so that the user does not have to wait too long.
+4.  compal must respond fast, within 2 seconds so that the user does not have to wait too long.

-5. COMPal system application does not take up much space on the local machine.
+5.  compal system application does not take up much space on the local machine.

 6. ComPal’s GUI must be intuitive and pleasant to the eyes

-7. COMPal consistently performs specified function without failure
+7.  compal consistently performs specified function without failure

-8. The user’s OS must provide the correct time and date for COMPal.
+8. The user’s OS must provide the correct time and date for compal.